Italian Roasted Potatoes are made in just minutes with only 3 ingredients! They are so simple to make and will definitely impress your dinner guests!

-Summer is winding down and we are getting ready to go back to school in a few days, but that means the start of the “End of Summer” BBQ’s!
+Summer is winding down and we are getting ready to go back to school in a few days, but that means it’s also the start of all the delicious “End of Summer” BBQs!
 If you have exhausted your side dishes and need something new to go with your burgers or chicken, try these simple, delicious roasted potatoes.
 They take just a few minutes of prep, and then they roast while you take care of the main course.
 It’s an inexpensive way to impress your guests and get out of your potato chip rut!

 Pour the seasoned potatoes onto a foil-lined baking sheet and toss it in the oven.
 That’s it!
-Then you can start your meat, make a salad, change a diaper, kiss an owie, set the table and chat with your guests.
+Then you can start your meat, make a salad, change a diaper, set the table, and chat with your guests!

 - 2 lbs red potatoes

 - 3 Tbsp avocado oil